andrastantos/anachron/docs/cpu/introduction.rst

 *Methodology for PCs:*

-I've used :ref:`ia16-elf-gcc <https://launchpad.net/~tkchia/+archive/ubuntu/build-ia16/>` for 16-bit mode compilations.
+I've used `ia16-elf-gcc <https://launchpad.net/~tkchia/+archive/ubuntu/build-ia16/>`_ for 16-bit mode compilations.
 This generated a 'tiny' .com file, running under DOS in real mode.
-I've used :ref:`djgpp <https://github.com/andrewwutw/build-djgpp>` (version 12.2.0) for 32-bit compilations.
+I've used `djgpp <https://github.com/andrewwutw/build-djgpp>`_ (version 12.2.0) for 32-bit compilations.
 This generated an .exe file that run under a dos-extender in protected mode.

-For the operating system, I've used :ref:`FreeDOS 1.3 <https://www.freedos.org/>`, with as minimal amount of drivers loaded as I could.
+For the operating system, I've used `FreeDOS 1.3 <https://www.freedos.org/>`_, with as minimal amount of drivers loaded as I could.
 All the machines used a VGA card for display and a CFCard and a 1.44" floppy for storage.
 Not that any of this should matter...

 *Methodology for Espresso:*